Security-Onion-Solutions/securityonion-docs/wazuh.rst

 ``so-wazuh-user-add newuser``

-(will be prompted to provide a password)
+(you will be prompted to provide a password)

 Next, restart Wazuh: